SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis-arminian.markdown

 <a name="arminian" href="#contents" style="font-size:2.1em;">I. Arminian theology</a>

-⚠️ Arminians are thrice [synergistic](https://carm.org/dictionary/synergism/).
-They view regeneration, sanctification, and perseverance as a synergistic activity.
+⚠️ Arminians are thrice synergistic: they view regeneration, sanctification, and perseverance as a synergistic activity.
+While it is true they are synergistic, they are still Protestant in the way that they hold to justification being by faith alone &ldquo;*resulting*&rdquo; in fruit-bearing, just like any other protestant &lsquo;ism.
+As long as they place their trust in Christ for salvation and view everything else as &ldquo;*resulting*&rdquo; fruits of the faith, they are saved by grace through faith.
+This group in particular has created some of the most steadfast and spirit filled Christians I've known in my lifetime.
 Denominations associated with this theological tradition are Wesleyan and Methodist.

 <!-- It's also possible they are [Semi-Pelagian](https://carm.org/about-doctrine/what-are-pelagianism-and-semi-pelagianism/). -->